What is hadron therapy?

 Hadron therapy is a radiotherapy technique that irradiates tumours with high precision by means of protons or other charged particles (such as carbon ions).
 In addition, some particles, such as carbon ions, can also be used to treat tumours that are less sensitive to classic photon irradiation.

-Only patients meeting the established criteria (such as specific indications) are eligible to receive a contribution in the treatment costs.
+Only patients meeting the established criteria are eligible to receive a contribution in the treatment costs.

 The Scientific Committee and the Agreement Council for hadron therapy drew up a list of indications and additional inclusion criteria.
 The Health Insurance Committee approved it.